Repair Uneven Floors With House Leveling from Stable Foundations

 Everything You Need to Know About Foundation Settlement

 Foundation settlement refers to the total vertical displacement of your foundation from its original position.
 Over time, all foundations will experience some form of settlement.
 This is because the soils under your foundation will inevitably move at some point, whether due to the weight of your home or changing weather conditions.
 Foundation settlement can vary in severity—whether your foundation settles uniformly or differentially or due to direct or indirect causes will determine the amount of structural damage it leaves behind.
+This can be experienced through uneven floors but with our Richmond house leveling and repair experts on your side that will be a problem of the past.

 Direct and Indirect Causes of Foundation Settlement